 An incumbent is often a trustee of the school.
 Trustees and governors have separate roles and responsibilities.
-The trustees as a body meet infrequently usually to consider a request, from governors or LA, to extend or modify the school buildings.
+The trustees as a board may meet infrequently, usually to consider a request from governors or LA to extend or modify the school buildings.
 The trustees would usually support any request to improve facilities but could request modifications to the design of a project, or proposed building materials, if they consider the proposals to be detrimental or inappropriate to their building.
 Although trustees could refuse proposals by the governors or the LA, they would do so with great caution and always endeavour to find a compromise.
-Governors and the LA often forget that trustees’ permission must be obtained prior to any building works being undertaken.
-As a foundation governor, the clergy member is able to be pro-active to prevent this problem occurring.

 The trustees’ approval is required before a school can apply for academy status.